MatthieuGlemarec/SolarCast/README.md

 # SolarCast: Solar Generation Forecasting for Ireland

-SolarCast is a machine learning project focused on predicting daily solar electricity generation in Ireland using historical solar output and daily weather data.
-The aim is to support renewable energy planning and visibility by providing a 7-day solar forecast trained on national-level weather inputs.
+SolarCast is a machine learning project aimed at predicting daily national solar electricity generation in Ireland using historical solar output and daily weather data.
+The primary goal is to evaluate the feasibility of accurate forecasting using only publicly available Irish datasets, with a focus on supporting renewable energy planning and grid management.

+While the original concept included a continuously updated 7-day live forecast, the current system is delivered as an offline prototype due to the absence of forecasted global radiation data and limited historical solar generation records.
+The modular design allows for straightforward deployment once these data sources become available.

 ## Project Overview